-We have not generated any revenues from product sales to date, and we do not expect to generate revenues from product sales for at least the next several years, if at all.
+We have not generated any revenues from product sales to date and we do not expect to generate revenues from product sales for at least the next several years, if at all.
 Our revenues to date have been generated substantially from payments under our current and past collaboration agreements.
-As of December 31, 2010, we had received an aggregate of \$110.8 million in payments under these agreements, including upfront payments, research funding, and milestone payments.
-We expect our revenues for the next several years to consist primarily of revenues derived from payments under our current agreements with Allergan and Meiji Seika and potential additional collaborations.
+As of December 31, 2011, we had received an aggregate of \$112.5 million in payments under these agreements, including upfront payments, research funding, milestone payments and reimbursed development expenses.
+We expect our revenues for the next several years to consist primarily of revenues derived from payments under our current agreements with Allergan and Meiji Seika Pharma and potential additional collaborations, as well as grant funding.

 We currently are a party to three separate collaboration agreements with Allergan.
-Pursuant to our March 2003 collaboration agreement with Allergan, we had received an aggregate of \$17.4 million in payments as of

-December 31, 2010, consisting of an upfront payment, research funding and related fees.
-This collaboration originally provided for a three-year research term, which has been extended by the parties through March 2011.
-We have had a reduced level of research activities and related research funding under this collaboration during the extension.
+Pursuant to our March 2003 collaboration agreement with Allergan, we had received an aggregate of \$18.5 million in payments as of December 31, 2011, consisting of an upfront payment, research funding and related fees.
+This collaboration agreement is currently focused on the discovery of new therapeutics for ophthalmic indications and originally provided for a three-year research term, which has been extended by the parties through March 2013.
 Our two other collaboration agreements with Allergan involve the development of product candidates in the areas of chronic pain and glaucoma.
-We are eligible to receive payments upon achievement of development and regulatory milestones, as well as royalties on product sales, if any, under each of our three collaboration agreements with Allergan.
+We are eligible to receive payments upon achievement of development and regulatory milestones, as well as royalties on future product sales, if any, under each of our three collaboration agreements with Allergan.
 Each of our agreements with Allergan is subject to early termination upon specified events, including, in the case of one of our agreements, if we have a change in control.
 Upon the conclusion of the research term under each agreement, Allergan may terminate the agreement by notice.

-In March 2009, we entered into a collaboration agreement with Meiji Seika.
-Under the agreement, we are eligible to receive up to \$25 million in aggregate payments, including \$3 million in license fees and up to \$22 million in potential development and regulatory milestones, as well as royalties on product sales, if any, in the licensed Asian territory.
-Meiji Seika also is responsible for the first \$15 million of development expenses and we will share the remaining expenses through clinical proof-of-concept, subject to possible adjustment in the event we further license the program outside of the Asian territory.
-Our agreement with Meiji Seika is subject to early termination upon specified events.
+In March 2009, we entered into a collaboration agreement with Meiji Seika Pharma.
+Under the agreement, we are eligible to receive up to \$25 million in aggregate payments, consisting of \$3 million in license fees and up to \$22 million in payments upon achievement of development and regulatory milestones in the licensed Asian territory.
+In addition, we are eligible to receive royalties on future product sales, if any, in the Asian territory.
+Meiji Seika Pharma also is responsible for the first \$15 million of designated development expenses and we will share the remaining expenses through clinical proof-of-concept, subject to possible adjustment in the event we further license the program outside of the Asian territory.
+As of December 31, 2011, we had received an aggregate of \$4.3 million in payments from Meiji Seika Pharma, consisting of license fees and reimbursed research and development expenses.
+Our agreement with Meiji Seika Pharma is subject to early termination upon specified events.

 In May 2009, we entered into a collaboration agreement with Biovail, pursuant to which we received a non-refundable \$30 million upfront payment.
 Under this collaboration, we also were eligible to receive potential development, regulatory and sales milestones as well as royalties on future net sales of pimavanserin.
-In October 2010, in connection with our agreement with Biovail to regain all rights to pimavanserin and conclude our collaboration, we recorded an aggregate of \$34.7 million in revenue consisting of an \$8.75 million cash payment we received from Biovail and recognition of \$25.9 million of deferred revenue remaining from this collaboration.
-We have no ongoing involvement with or future obligations to Biovail, and we will no longer recognize revenue from this collaboration.
-As a result, we expect our revenues to decrease significantly beginning in the first quarter of 2011.
+In October 2010, we entered an agreement with Biovail to regain all rights to pimavanserin and conclude our collaboration.
+In connection with this agreement, we recorded all remaining revenues related to our collaboration Biovail, which totaled \$34.7 million during the fourth quarter of 2010.
+We recognized aggregate revenues relating to the Biovail collaboration of \$39.5 million during the year ended December 31, 2010.
+We have no future obligations to Biovail.